atothek1/monorepo-setup/doc/SETUP.md

 # Setup

 Here are all single steps described to install and setup a mono repository.
-The Project is focused on using Typescript and will support styled-components as well as SASS
+The Project is focused on using Typescript and will support styled-components.

 ## Motivation